about

 2. Welcome to the tidyverse.
 Hadley Wickham, Mara Averick, Jennifer Bryan, Winston Chang, Lucy D’Agostino McGowan, Romain François, Garrett Grolemund, Alex Hayes, Lionel Henry, Jim Hester, Max Kuhn, Thomas Lin Pedersen, Evan Miller, Kirill Müller, David Robinson, Dana Paige Seidel, Vitalie Spinu, Kohske Takahashi, Davis Vaughan, Claus Wilke, Kara Woo, Hiroaki Yutani.
 Journal of Open Source Software.
 2019. website

-Material for older presentations is available on my talks page.
+Material from my presentations is available on my talks page.

 In a hobbyist capacity, I also blog about statistics, programming, and data.
 Some posts I’m particularly proud of: